Rule status: Adopted

 Effective date: April 26, 2023

-The Department of Environmental Protection is proposing to amend the Air Code Penalty Schedule in regard to changing and clarifying the criteria for second and third offenses of certain violations, including vehicular idling violations, and to provide that such violations can be admitted without going through the stipulation process.
+The Department of Environmental Protection is promulgating rules changing and clarifying the criteria for second and third offenses of certain violations, including vehicular idling violations, and providing that such violations can be admitted without going through the stipulation process.

 CHRISTOPHER GAWARECKI - HUB TRUCK RENTAL CORP.

 There needs to be a transfer of liability option as well as an exemption for certified clean idle vehicles.Comment attachment

 I support the change but additional work is required in order to improve the overall submission process and processing time improvement.
 As a resident, I attempted two submit two idling complaints.
 The amount of paperwork and red tape to accomplish that was unrealistic for such a simple desk.
 In addition, the reporting site was broken and I received no response from support team at NYCIdling@dep.nyc.gov after multiple attempts.

 It’s as if the complaint submission process was clearly designed not to use it!

 I am generally supportive of this rule change, with caveats.

 Repeat offenses should be calculated at the respondent-level, not at the level of individual vehicles.
 It should not be necessary for OATH to separately warn a company not to idle each and every vehicle in that company’s fleet.
 One or two warnings should suffice to put the company on notice that higher penalties will be applicable going forward.